Akashkannan05/Ecommerce-API/README.md

 ## **NOTE:**
 >The debug is set `False` (debug=False) in the settings so make sure you turn it `True` if you are running this project locally.
 >Ensure to configure the `ALLOWED_HOSTS` setting appropriately for your environment.
->There is no model data with this project
+>There is no model data with this project.
+>Make sure to create the virtual environment as its not attached with this project

 ---